Shoes01/gameattempt2/README.md

   - [ ] Should the player have fewer choices?
   - [ ] Should the player have a harder time slowing time?
   - [ ] Define how staggering, staggering badly and falling down will work
+  - [ ] Generalize the logic to allow for impulses greater than 1
 - [ ] Revisit UI
   - [ ] Consider changing fonts
   - [ ] Implement a more cohesive UI